Coalgebraic methods for Ramsey degrees of unary algebras: Ramsey properties in a category

-As a warm-up for the discussion that follows we conclude the section by reproving a simple and well-known Ramsey result about finite trees.
-Let $(A, f)$ be a monounary algebra (that is, an algebra with a single unary operation).
+As a warm-up for the discussion that follows we conclude the section by reproving a simple and well-known Ramsey result about finite trees \cite{deuber-finite-trees} (see also \cite[p.~28]{leeb-vorlesungen}).
+Let $(A, f)$ be a monounary algebra.
 We shall say that $r \in A$ is a \emph{root} if $f(r) = r$.
 A \emph{rooted forest} is a monounary algebra $(A, f)$ such that for every $a \in A$ there is an $n \ge 0$ and a root $r$ such that $f^n(a) = r$.
 A \emph{rooted tree} is a rooted forest with a single root.
 Let $\RfEmb$ denote the category of rooted forests with embeddings, and let $\RfEmbFin$ denote the full subcategory of $\RfEmb$ spanned by its finite members.

 An \emph{ordered rooted forest (resp.\ tree)} is a rooted forest (resp.\ tree) together with a linear ordering of its vertices.
-An embedding between two ordered rooted forests is every monotonous embedding of the underlying rooted forests.
+An embedding between two ordered rooted forests is every monotone embedding of the underlying rooted forests.
 Let $\OrfEmb$ denote the category of ordered rooted forests with embeddings, and let $\OrfEmbFin$ denote the full subcategory of $\OrfEmb$ spanned by its finite members.
 We are now going to prove the Ramsey property for the class of all finite ordered rooted forests by representing them as $E$-coalgebras for a modification of the comonad presented in Example~\ref{rpemklei.ex.list-comonad}.

+\begin{example} Fig.~\ref{rpemklei.fig.rootedforest} depicts an ordered rooted forest.
+Note that every ordered rooted forest can be represented by an $E$-coalgebra straightforwardly: if $(A, f)$ is an ordered rooted forest define $\alpha : A \to E(A)$ by $\alpha(a) = \mathstrut$the unique path from $a$ to the root of its connected component. \end{example}